ibm-cloud-docs/Cloudant/offerings/gdpr_faq.md

 ### Physical And Environmental Security Measures

-Physical security of our data centers is handled by our infrastructure providers, SoftLayer, AWS, and 21Vianet.
+Physical security of our data centers is handled by our infrastructure providers: SoftLayer, AWS, and 21Vianet.
 All hold externally audited certifications for their physical security.
 We will not be providing further details of the physical security controls in place at our data centers.